Kenya president, chief justice clash as elections approach

 A spokesman for Odinga said he had been hospitalised on Sunday with a suspected case of mild food poisoning.

-(Additional reporting by Humphrey Malalo; Writing by Katharine Houreld; Editing by Catherine Evans)
+Additional reporting by Humphrey Malalo; Writing by Katharine Houreld; Editing by Catherine Evans